YvesDesrumaux/YvesDesrumaux.github.io/Code.Instructions/CoreDevelopment/coding-standards.instructions.md

 3. Use object IDs in appropriate ranges defined in app.json
 4. Follow Microsoft's official AL style guide
 5. Implement proper indentation and spacing for readability
+6. Empty lines should be used to separate logical code blocks

 ## AL Development Patterns